msmagnanijr/udacity-monolith-microservices/README.md

-# udacity-monolith-microservices
-Udacity Udagram - Refactor Monolith to Microservices

-## Udagram Image Filtering Application
+## Udacity Udagram - Refactor Monolith to Microservices: Image Filtering Application

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.